• Skip to primary navigation

 Chow mein sauce:

 The sauce is the most important part of the dish!
-It's all about bold flavours and having plenty of it.
+It's all about bold flavors and having plenty of it.
 For my easy-to-make sauce, I use just six simple ingredients: dark soy sauce, oyster sauce and sesame oil to bring that umami goodness, and white pepper and sugar and a splash of rice vinegar for a tangy kick.

 Noodles

 Authentic chow mein noodles are ideal if you can get your hands on them, but they might not be readily available at your regular grocery store.
 Thankfully, egg noodles are a good substitute.
-I often use fresh noodles for speed and convenience, not to mention their enhanced flavour and non-clumping nature compared to dry egg noodles.
+I often use fresh noodles for speed and convenience, not to mention their enhanced flavor and non-clumping nature compared to dry egg noodles.
 However, dry noodles will work too.
 Just remember to rinse them under cold water after cooking to prevent them from sticking together.

 Veggies